isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 #############

 This month we'll be comparing standard SQL and legacy SQL.
-It's possible to write queries using either form, but as we'll see, using standard SQL can improve readability.
+It's possible to write queries using either form, but as we'll see, using standard SQL can easier to write and improve readability.

 In order to 'activate' standard SQL in the web browser, just under the 'New Query' text window, click the 'Show Options' button, and towards the bottom of the options you'll find the 'Use Legacy SQL' check box.